Vignesh-MCA23/Dynamic-Pacman/README.md

 # Dynamic-Pacman
+Description:

 The HTML document creates a basic Pac-Man game with randomly generated Pac-Man characters that bounce off the container's boundaries and change mouth states while moving.

-# How to run the code:
+How to run the code:

 Step1:Save the HTML file with .html extension.

 Step2:Click the "Go Live" button.A new browser window will open, displaying pacman-game.

-# Future Enhancements:
+Future Enhancements:

 1)Add scoring and obstacles for increased complexity.

 2)Incorporate user controls for interactive gameplay.